-Government activities - Key elements of the governmental activities and business-type activities are as follows.
+Government activities - Key elements of the governmental activities are as follows.

 Operating and capital grants will vary year to year based on project funding.
-Water conservation and distribution expenses were less than the prior year.
+Water management and distribution expenses were similar to the prior year.
 Revenues changed due to variation in long term agreements, change in revenue from investments, and the change in property valuations for property taxes.
 Capital projects are, for the most part, fully funded by grants, loans, cash savings, and property tax revenues which exceed remaining operating and administration expenses.
+Infrastructure improvements for other entities significantly affects the District's net position because some of these projects are not fully funded by government grants or recipient funding.